SuperOfficeDocs/superoffice-docs/user-guide/en/sale/screen/quote-tab.md

 [!include[Table showing quote states](../../sale/quote/includes/table-quote-states.md)]

-The product list: If products have been added to the quote, they are shown in the list.
+The product list: If products were added to the quote, they are shown in the list.
 At the bottom of the list, the total price of the products in it is displayed.

 **Export**: Click here to export the product list to a spreadsheet.